 - We also attended a panel focused on J. Michael Straczynski, who I’ve been a fan of for years.
 He’s really witty and engaging in person.
 He spoke and answered questions for almost an hour straight, yet it seemed only a few minutes had passed.
 The panel was over way too soon.

 - This outfit called Robe Factory was selling Star Trek-themed robes, which were basically stylized original series tunics.
 They weren’t cheap crap, either.
 Very high quality and comfortable robes.
 We got a gold one and a red one.

 - My son got a pretty cool messenger bag with Alex Ross artwork on it.

 - We got some really good animation cels from the Star Trek animated series (which I’m apparently collecting now)

 - We attended a DC comics “New 52” panel, where they were talking about the upcoming reboot of their entire comic line.
-I was always a Marvel kid, so I know that Marvel already did this and better (with their Ultimates series) without ruining their main line with a gimmick.
+I was always a Marvel kid, so I know that Marvel already did this and better (with their Ultimate series) without ruining their main line with a gimmick.
 Still, it’s a bold move for DC, which as a sub-division of a larger media conglomerate (WB), is tasked with increasing revenue with a product that caters to an ever-diminishing niche demographic.
-You can’t focus on aging Gen-X’ers forever and I hope they’re able to do something that actually appeals to kids and adolescents, but I’m doubtful.
+You can’t focus on aging Gen-X’ers forever, and I hope they’re able to do something that actually appeals to kids and adolescents, but I’m doubtful.

 - The hullabaloo outside the convention was extremely impressive.
 I think it’s almost reached a point where you don’t even need to buy tickets to get the Comic-Con Experience™.
 Several companies are now running promotions that don’t require a badge to participate, and tons of convention attendees are always walking around, so you can have an enjoyable experience just by going down to the Gaslamp Quarter and hanging out for a few hours.